Storwood

 Storwood is a hamlet and former civil parish, now in the parish of Cottingwith, East Riding of Yorkshire, England.
 It is situated approximately 6 mi south-west of Pocklington and lies to the south of the B1228 road on the south bank of the Pocklington Canal.
 In 1931 the civil parish had a population of 63.
-On 1 April 1935 the civil parish was merged with East Cottingwith to create Cottingwith.
+Storwood was formerly a township in the parish of Thornton, in 1866 Storwood became a civil parish, on 1 April 1935 the civil parish was merged with East Cottingwith to create Cottingwith.
+The name Storwood derives from the Old Norse storðþveit meaning either 'plantation clearing' or 'brushwood clearing', i.e branches and twigs fallen from trees and shrubs.